 To reach the vision through following the mission developed by South Asia Partnership Sri Lanka different attempts have been made for about 30 years.
-Most of these development attempts are Top-down and based on the sectoral development.
+Most of these development attempts are top-down and based on the sectoral development.
 These features can be seen through the public sector development activities also.
-The requirements of the families are divided into sectors and different Ministries and Departments were established to fulfill these requirements separately such as Education, Health, Women affaires, Child affaires, Vocational training, and cultural etc. The officers in these departments are responsible to the head of the department only for achieving the targets fixed by them for their sectors.
+The requirements of the families are divided into sectors and different Ministries and Departments were established to fulfill these requirements separately such as Education, Health, Women affaires, Child Affaires, Vocational training, and cultural etc. The officials in these departments are responsible to the head of the department only for achieving the targets fixed by them for their sectors.
 There is not a single Ministry or Department to look after the overall development of the family.
 Most of the Non- Governmental Organizations also follow the same development approach.
-They also have their own sectors to be developed such as Sanitation, Housing, Huma rights, Micro Credit etc. So what we have observed through the results of these Development Attempt is that we will never be able to see a sustainable development of the public.
+They also have their own sectors to be developed such as Sanitation, Housing, Human Rights, Micro Credit etc. So what we have observed through the results of these Development Attempt is that we will never be able to see a sustainable development of the public.

 - We developed criteria to measure the development of each family taking into consideration the Sustainable Development Goals introduced by UNDP.

 - These criteria have been divided into six categories.

 - A Participatory Rural Appraisal was conducted in the selected village with the participation of the public.

 - Having identified the basic problems of the village we conducted a training programme for the public sector officials of this division to create awareness, seeking their participation in future.

 - We have to develop family development plans for each family.

 - The roles of the development can be categorized as Public sector, Private Sector and the people sector.